Wood Filler for Decks: Why It Fails and What to Do Instead 4.5/5 (77)

 What Can I Do About Deck Cracks?

-The best way to deal with cracks and voids is to sand around the area to lessen the size of the gap.
-In extreme cases, replacing or turning the boards over may be the best option.
-But cracks aren’t detrimental to the deck in many cases, so you don’t have to do anything.
-Some small cracks and splits will not hurt the deck’s performance.
+My Pro Tip: Leave them alone.
+They are normal and will not harm the deck.
+The best approach for larger cracks is to sand around the area to lessen the size of the gap.
+In extreme cases, replacing or turning the board over is the better option.
+But most small cracks and splits will not hurt the deck’s performance and do not need any treatment.

 What to Use to Fill Holes in a Wood Deck